Greg-Clark/Tu.Can/README.md

     * Themes                        - Everyone does 1 theme
         * For Inspiration : https://windowsterminalthemes.dev/

+    * 404NotFoundPage
+        * current the 404PageNotFound only pops up in the case that the inputted url is just a single slash. meaning that if the user types in something like '/invalidLink' then the user will be given the 404 Page Not Found but if the user types in '/messaging/invalidLink' then the user will not be shown the 404 Page Not Found page.
+This needs to be updated and fixed.

     * Things to consider/low priority tasks:
         * Private routing
         * Animations with CSS (fading, etc.)